USACalClub/gear/dmms/README.md

 Notes:
 - The 3457A allows entering the exact value of the calibration source, but I'm not sure of the allowed range of values.
 - The Keithley 192 calls for 1.9x calibration values.
 The manual also specifies "To prevent AD saturation, peak AC+DC value must be less than full scale on any range".
-- The Keithley 193 calls for 1.9x calibration values.
-However, it allows entering arbitrary values.
-- The Keithley 196 calls for 1.9x calibration values.
-However, it allows entering arbitrary values.

 ### Additional resources: